lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 I do not feel good interacting with them or my sibling.
 Many times before, during, and after an encounter with them I usually feel horrible.
 I literally have to take time to recalibrate and make sure my self-esteem is intact.

 Many of my thoughts concerning future interactions with them are rooted in fantasy.
-The reality of future interactions with my immediate family can be found in the way my mother and father are responding and not responding to me right now.
+The reality of future interactions with my immediate family can be found in the way my family is contacting and not contacting me presently.
 - They admit no fault or participation in our disagreement. **As a matter of fact, they do not mention the disagreement at all.**
 - By not mentioning the disagreement, they "put it all" on me.
 This is another sign of a lack of emotional maturity.
 Examples of what they are saying when they contact me are:
 	- The last text message from my father: "Pamba how's things going, haven't seen you in awhile.
 Would like for you to come down for Thanksgiving dinner".
 I am 99.9% certain that my mother forced my father to send that text.